Home » Main Dish Recipes » Eggplant Involtini

 There could not be a more versatile recipe.
 Served as an appetizer, side, or main dish, these Eggplant Involtini will be enjoyed by meat eaters and vegetarians alike.

-If serving as a main dish, provide a big salad like Green Bean Salad or Spinach Salad.
-Whichever way you serve this, be sure to provide a hunk of crusty bread to mop up the juices.
+If serving as a main dish, provide a salad like Green Bean Salad or Spinach Salad, or simply an arugula salad.
+Whichever way you serve this, be sure to have lots of crusty bread to mop up the juices.

 More vegetarian recipes